Law Personal Statement

-Although the initial results (14th place at the "Oracle Global Data Modeling Competition", and a few more similar achievements) indicated a possible successful career in programming I have realized that the "developement platform" in computer programming is almost predictable and isolated from inter-personal communication.
+Although the initial results (14th place at the "Oracle Global Data Modeling Competition", and a few more similar achievements) indicated a possible successful career in programming I have realised that the "developement platform" in computer programming is almost predictable and isolated from inter-personal communication.

 This fact made it clear to me that IT was to become an asset and motivate me for a future career in law.

 As extracurricular activities, in the same period, I have participated in debates and meetings held by the "Generatia Europeana 21s" ("European Generation 21st") foundation.

 It is a working group whose aim is to put students and pupils with exceptional results at school, in contact with the intellectual elite.
 At these meetings and debates I learned how to sustain my ideas in front of an audience, and managed to build myself cogent speeches.

 It was also the first time that I put myself in front of a blank page and experienced writing essays on matters such as education and science, but also the first time I was praised for such an activity, having been awarded "The European Generation XXl's Prize of Excellence" by Emil Constantinescu (former Romanian president and president of the foundation).

 After this two year period, a number of changes started to appear, especially in the way I thought and viewed my future evolution.
 I changed my study profile to Social Sciences, started to attend local council meetings, lectures about discrimination, trainings on different matters, conferences, went frequently on local TV and radio shows but also helped my community trough the "Rotaract Club Resita" (of which I am a member).